Anthony Barr (American football): 2019 season

-On March 11, 2019, it was reported that Barr would be signing a multi-year deal with the New York Jets.
+On March 11, 2019, it was reported that Barr would be signing a multi-year deal with the Jets.
 However, Barr changed his mind and re-signed with the Vikings on March 13, 2019, on a five-year, $67.5 million contract with $33 million guaranteed.
 In Week 5, Barr recorded his first interception since 2015 when he intercepted Daniel Jones in a win over the New York Giants.
 On October 26, 2019, Barr received a fine for a hit on Matthew Stafford during a Week 7 matchup against the Detroit Lions.
 On December 2, 2019, Barr recorded a season-high 11 tackles against the Seattle Seahawks.
 Throughout the year, Barr has had 79 tackles, 54 solo tackles, 25 assisted tackles, 1.5 sacks, and 1 interception.

-In the divisional round of the playoffs against the San Francisco 49ers, Barr forced a fumble on running back Matt Breida and recovered the football, but the Vikings lost 27–10.
+In the divisional round of the playoffs against the 49ers, Barr forced a fumble on running back Matt Breida and recovered the football, but the Vikings lost 27–10.

 2020 season

 Barr was placed on the reserve/COVID-19 list by the Vikings on July 30, 2020, and activated from the list four days later.
 He was placed on injured reserve on September 21, 2020, after suffering a torn pectoral muscle in Week 2.
+He missed the last 14 games of the season.

+2021 season

+In March, the team reworked his contract and Barr was allowed to become a free agent at the end of the season.
+In August, he underwent a surgery procedure for an injury he suffered in his right knee during training camp.
+He missed the first four games of the season, while recovering from the knee injury.

+In the ninth game against the Los Angeles Chargers, he was declared inactive.
+In the eleventh game against the 49ers, he suffered a right hamstring injury.
+He missed the following game against the Detroit Lions.
+He finished with 11 starts, 72 tackles, 3 interceptions (career-high), 2.5 sacks, and 3 tackles for loss.

 Dallas Cowboys

-2022 season

-On August 3, 2022, Barr signed with the Dallas Cowboys.
+On August 3, 2022, Barr signed as a free agent with the Dallas Cowboys.
+He was acquired to provide depth at the linebacking corps.
+In the eighth game against the Chicago Bears, he suffered a hamstring strain injury late in the second quarter, which also forced him to miss the following three games against the Packers, Vikings and Giants.
+He appeared in 14 games with 10 starts, collecting 61 tackles, 2 fumble recoveries and one pass defensed.
+He wasn't re-signed after the season.

+Minnesota Vikings (second stint)

+On November 14, 2023, Barr re-signed with the Vikings to their practice squad.
+He was signed to the active roster on December 29.

+After not playing in 2024, Barr announced his retirement from professional football on August 4, 2025.